tii-qfoundry/SOP/README.md

 # QFoundry Standard Operating Procedures
-New SOP must contain all relevant health and safety infoirmation pertaining the procedure, and comply with GHS labelling and classification to assign health risks.
-Before carrying any procedure, all engineering protocols need to be taken in place to ensure safe operation.
+New SOP must contain all relevant health and safety information pertaining to the procedure, and comply with GHS labeling and classification to assign health risks.
+Before carrying any procedure, all personnel must be trained and adhere to the following guidelines for an ISO Class 5 cleanroom:

+1. **Cleanroom Protocols**: Ensure SOPs include cleanroom entry and exit protocols, proper gowning procedures, and cleanroom behavior standards.
+2. **Contamination Control**: SOPs must specify steps for minimizing contamination, including surface cleaning, equipment sterilization, and handling of materials.
+3. **Air Quality Maintenance**: SOPs must include instructions for maintaining air quality, airflow management, and regular monitoring of particle counts.
+4. **Waste Management**: SOPs must describe proper waste disposal methods to prevent contamination and ensure compliance with environmental regulations.
+5. **Emergency Procedures**: Outline emergency response protocols for incidents such as chemical spills, equipment malfunctions, and medical emergencies.

 ## Lithography
 - [ ]  **QFSOP_1023**: Spin Coating [SOP](https://github.com/tii-qfoundry/SOP/blob/main/Lithography/QFSOP_1023.md)